willroberts/tactics/README.md

 # tactics

-A 2D tactics game written in go.
+A 2D tactics game written in Go, using a custom engine on the SDL2 library.

+Unfinished; current state includes rendering of the isometric grid but no actors or game logic/scenes.

 ## Documentations